opentable/grunt-http-poll/README.md

 Poll a http endpoint until you see the desired statuscode.

-In our case we use it to keep polling until the server goes down.
+In our case we use it after issuing the stop command to keep polling until we see the server has stopped.

 installation: